Sheffield Bach Choir

-The Sheffield Bach Choir was founded in 1950 to commemorate the 200th anniversary of the death of Johann Sebastian Bach in Leipzig.
+Sheffield Bach Society was founded in 1950 to commemorate the 200th anniversary of the death of J S Bach in Leipzig, and to bring the music of Bach to Sheffield audiences.
+Its current conductor is Philip Collin, who has been the conductor since September 2023.

 Origins

-The choir's origins date back to the time in early 1950 when a series of lectures was given by members of staff of the University of Sheffield's department of music.
+The choir's origins date back to early 1950, when a series of lectures was given by members of staff of the University of Sheffield's department of music.
 Those staff members included Professor Stewart Deas, Emeritus Professor F H Shera and a lecturer, Roger F T Bullivant, together with invited speakers of note from outside the university.